hbctraining/variant_analysis/lessons/project_organization.md

 This should let us know that we are located at: `/home/rc_trainingXX`

-Once we have established our location, let's begin by making the directory that we will be using to hold our work in our `home` workspace:
+Once we have established our location, let's begin by making the directory that we will be using to hold our work in the `home` workspace:

 ```
 mkdir variant_calling